MTG/essentia/doc/sphinxdoc/models.rst

 Naming convention: ``<architecture>-k<model_size>-<version>.pb``

 * ``architecture``: a TempoCNN architecture feature square filters (``deepsquare``) or longitudinal ones (``deeptemp``).
-* ``model_size``: the model size that can be 4 or 16.
-A larger model is expected to show enhanced performance at the expense of additional computational cost.
+* ``model_size``: a model size factor (4 or 16).
+A larger model is expected to perform better at the expense of additional computational cost.
 * ``version``: the version of the model.

 Models: